thetruthisquran/thetruthisquran.github.io/index.md

 ![Quran with mosque](/assets/images/quran-with-mosque.png){:class="img-responsive" width="750" height="450"}

-Surah 2: Verse 256. <span style="color:red;">Let there be no compulsion in religion: Truth stands out clear from Error.</span>
+Chapter 2: Verse 256. <span style="color:red;">Let there be no compulsion in religion: Truth stands out clear from Error.</span>

 There is no compulsion in religion and it should not be forced upon.

-Surah 10: Verse 32. <span style="color:red;">Such is Allah, your real Cherisher and Sustainer: apart from truth, what [remains] but error?
+Chapter 10: Verse 32. <span style="color:red;">Such is Allah, your real Cherisher and Sustainer: apart from truth, what [remains] but error?
 How then are ye turned away?</span>

 There is absolute truth in the Quran and any other book to learn about God will lead you to the opposite path.

-Surah 10: Verse 99. <span style="color:red;">If it had been thy Lord's will, they would all have believed,</span>
+Chapter 10: Verse 99. <span style="color:red;">If it had been thy Lord's will, they would all have believed,</span>

 The Quran is a book that was released for all of mankind for the rest of time.
 The book from God does not contradict science.
-The book describes everything in detail, whatever is missing from the book is not important for lessons that God gives in the Quran.
+The book describes everything in detail, whatever is missing from the book is not important.
+There is always a reason why God left it out.

 ### Quran Facts
-- One book that has never been changed over time
+1. One book that has never been changed over time
-- No contradictions and no errors
+2. No contradictions and no errors
-- Scientifically and historically accurate
+3. Scientifically and historically accurate
-- The poetry is beautiful
+4. The poetry is beautiful
-- Quran is the final book from God
+5. Quran is the final book from God

 ### Quran Articles
 - [The Quran has answers to all questions](quran-answers-all-questions)